Estimated Reading Time: 4 mins

 Following is an example Dockerfile with inline comments describing each step in the file.
 The Dockerfile shows the different ways you can install extensions or dependencies so you can extend it to fit exactly what you need.
 Also take a look at the Ruby image documentation on the Docker Hub.

-# Article for Dockerfile at ADD_URL_FOR_THIS # We're using the Ruby 2.2 base container and extend it FROM ruby:latest # We install certain OS packages necessary for running our build # Node.js needs to be installed for compiling assets # libpq-dev is necessary for installing the pg gem # libmysqlclient-dev is necessary for installing the mysql2 gem RUN apt-get update && \ apt-get install -yq \ libmysqlclient-dev \ libpq-dev \ nodejs # INSTALL any further tools you need here so they are cached in the docker build # Create a directory for your application code and set it as the WORKDIR.
+# We're using the Ruby 2.4 base image and extending it FROM ruby:2.4 # We install certain OS packages necessary for running our build # Node.js needs to be installed for compiling assets # libpq-dev is necessary for installing the pg gem # libmysqlclient-dev is necessary for installing the mysql2 gem RUN apt-get update && \ apt-get install -yq \ libmysqlclient-dev \ libpq-dev \ nodejs # INSTALL any further tools you need here so they are cached in the docker build # Create a directory for your application code and set it as the WORKDIR.
 All following commands will be run in this directory.
-RUN mkdir /app WORKDIR /app # Set the Rails Environment to test ENV RAILS_ENV test # COPY Gemfile and Gemfile.lock and install dependencies before adding the full code so the cache only # gets invalidated when dependencies are changed COPY Gemfile Gemfile.lock ./ RUN gem install bundler && bundle install -j20 # Copy the whole repository into the container COPY . ./
+RUN mkdir /app WORKDIR /app # Set the Rails Environment to test ENV RAILS_ENV test # COPY Gemfile and Gemfile.lock and install dependencies before adding the full code so the cache only # gets invalidated when dependencies are changed COPY Gemfile Gemfile.lock ./ RUN gem install bundler && bundle install -j20 # Copy the whole repository into the image COPY . ./

 Because of version and test dependency issues, it is advised to try using the Jet CLI to debug issues locally via